 When we truly see the light in another, our own light shines forth dissolving the seemingly eternal ache in our hearts and the near constant struggle of the ego mind.
 To see the light in one being—your own light or that of another, is to win the cosmic game of hide and seek and ease the suffering of the world.

-—Darren Main, The River of Wisdom: Reflections on Yoga, Meditation, and Mindful Living
+–Darren Main, River of Wisdom: 108 Life-Changing Reflections